geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 - Optionally check also accessory files like `.eslinrc`, if you want to keep aligned with lint standards.
 - Follow the instructions below, in order, from your version to the one you want to update to.

+## Migration from 2023.02.xx to 2024.01.00

+### Annotations plugin refactor

+The Annotation plugin has been updated to be supported also in 3D maps.
+This update introduced some changes:

+- All the configurations related to the "Annotations" plugin has been removed from `localConfig.json` `defaultState` entry and moved to the `cfg` property of the plugin
+- The annotations reducers is not needed anymore inside the default reducers of the app

+Please update by:

+- Removing `annotations` entry from your `localConfig.json` `defaultState`
+- If you customized the app, you can remove the `annotations` reducer from default reducers.
+- If some customizations were applied to the Annotations plugin in `defaultState`, apply these changes to the plugin configuration, following the documentation of the plugin.

 ## Migration from 2023.01.xx to 2023.02.00

 ### About plugin cfg changes